Everyone deserves the right to marriageApr 3rd, 2013 | By Joe Adgie

 Others contend that these two adults getting married will undermine the traditional family.

 Is this really likely?
-These two loving men or women being together will threaten the family unit more than the father spending his days late at work doing God knows what with his secretary and leaving his wife after 20 years of marriage?
+These two loving men or women being together will threaten the family unit more than the high-powered executive spending his days late at work doing God knows what with his secretary and leaving his wife after decades of marriage?
 These two loving men or women being together will threaten the family unit more than some scumbag sleeping around and having a dozen kids with a dozen women?

 Frankly, if you really think two men or women getting married threatens your own marriage, maybe you should take a look in the mirror and see what’s wrong with your own relationship and not attack someone else’s life.